Shruti-131202/Logistics-Delay-Cost-Leakage-Analysis/README.md

 - This indicates operational inefficiencies are concentrated in specific high-risk segments.
 ## Business Impact
 - Based on current breach patterns:
-- Annual Penalty Exposure: ₹ XX lakh
+- Annual Penalty Exposure: 408 k
-- Reducing breach rate by 5% could save approx ₹ X lakh annually
+- If Company can reduce breach rate by 30% could save approx 122k  annually.
-- Reallocating high-risk routes could reduce delay severity by X%
 - This analysis enables proactive SLA risk management and cost optimization.
 ## Recommendations
 - Prioritize operational monitoring in high-breach regions